Homer Loves Flanders: Cultural references

 A reference is made in the episode to Edward G. Robinson's character Dathan from the 1956 film The Ten Commandments.

 When Homer hears the 1978 song "Two Tickets to Paradise" by Eddie Money on the radio, he sings along without realizing the song applies to his predicament.
 As Homer is eating nachos at the football game, he improvises the song "Nacho Man", a reference to Village People's 1978 song "Macho Man".
-Homer's "Rappin' Ronnie Reagan" cassette is a reference to the 1984 Broadway show and novelty music video Rap Master Ronnie and Ronald Reagan.
-When Flanders is mistakenly arrested for taking drugs, Chief Wiggum asks him "Where's your Messiah now?", a line commonly mistakenly believed to be spoken by Edward G. Robinson's character Dathan in the 1956 film The Ten Commandments but in fact originates from Billy Crystal's stand-up impersonation of Robinson (the Chief Wiggum character is himself based on Robinson).
-Ned's dream involves him shooting at people inside the university clock tower based on the 1975 film The Deadly Tower, itself based on Charles Whitman's 1966 killing spree.
-The scene of Ned walking up the tower is a reference to Alfred Hitchcock's Vertigo.
-The scene where Homer chases Flanders's car is a parody of the sequence in Terminator 2: Judgment Day in which Robert Patrick's T-1000 chases the heroes in the police car after escaping from the hospital.
-Homer emerging through the Flanders hedge also parodies the T-1000's shape shifting abilities.
-It has since become a popular internet meme (played in reverse).
 When Rod and Todd are watching television in the Flanders's living room, a print of Leonardo da Vinci's painting The Last Supper can be seen behind them.
 The homeless shelter that Homer and Flanders visit is called Helter Shelter, a reference to the 1968 song "Helter Skelter" by The Beatles.
-Ned recognizes Moe from reading to sick children at the hospital; in a cutaway, he's shown reading a sick child from My Friend Flicka.
+Ned recognizes Moe from reading to sick children at the hospital; in a cutaway, he's shown reading to a child from My Friend Flicka.
 At the homeless shelter, he reads to the homeless from Little Women.
 In the scene, Moe reads what purports to be the final line of the book: "They were no longer little girls...they were Little Women".
 The line makes Moe weep.
 Many viewers did not realise that this was intended as a joke, as the line does not appear in the original work.